 Do you take a multivitamin supplement daily?
 Does it contain powerful doses of immune-supportive ingredients like those described above?
 Only you know the nutritional value of your diet and supplement regimen, and whether you think there are any gaps that could affect your immune health.

-Elderly and immunocompromised people (of any race) are more likely to be both vitamin D deficient and suffer more severely from acute respiratory disease [7].
-As an immune modulator, vitamin D supports a healthy response to viral infection [9].
+Elderly and immunocompromised people (of any race) are more likely to be both vitamin D deficient and suffer more from respiratory illness [7].
+As an immune modulator, vitamin D supports a healthy response to pathogenic exposure [9].

 Is Acute Immune Boost a good choice for me?